S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/clarify-and-develop-domains.md

 ### Key Deliverables

-What does the team or role provide to respond to it’s primary driver, the key responsibilities and the key challenges faced?
+What does the team or role provide to respond to its primary driver, the key responsibilities and the key challenges faced?

 As a delegator, consider carefully to what degree you will leave the design of deliverables to the delegatee(s), who can then define deliverables and add them to the domain description later.
 Letting the delegatee(s) lead on the design of deliverables often frees them up to deliver value according to their strengths and interest.

 Describe each deliverable with a reasonable amount of detail and ensure that deliverables are valuable to the stakeholders that receive them.
 You can start with a sentence or two about each deliverable but eventually you might need to [describe them in more detail](section:describe-deliverables).